quartzjer/JCOR/json_constrained_notation.md

 A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared dictionaries.
 These dictionaries provide a mapping of common JSON string values to an integer that used instead in the resulting CBOR during re-coding.

-The CBOR resulting from a re-coding of JSON to JSCN may have slight differences based on the capabilities of the transcoder software, this specification does not currently provide for the JSCN byte strings to be canonical and only guarantees that the JSON byte strings before and after re-coding will be identical as well as the view any constrained device has of the data values will be uniform.
+This specification does not currently provide for the CBOR byte strings to be canonical and only guarantees that the JSON byte strings before and after re-coding will be identical.
+It also defines some API rules for constrained software such that accessing the CBOR data values will provide a uniform view even if the underlying CBOR has minor encoding differences.

 ## Requirements Notations and Conventions